 We bring people together for national events, to learn from the established sites about how to tackle the common dilemmas of funding, commissioning, making the local court family friendly, and making FDAC work in different circumstances.
 We work more intensively with some sites, with a view to their being part of the next cohort of new sites.
-This involves us in attending local meetings with court and local authority champions, or with Steering Groups, or facilitating discussion sessions with groups of interested practitioners.
+This involves the National Unit attending local meetings with court and local authority champions, or with Steering Groups, or facilitating discussion sessions with groups of interested practitioners.

 Research and evaluation

 This strand of activity has input from all Partner agencies, with one Partner taking a lead role for each aspect of the work and the rest contributing through discussion, fieldwork and data analysis.
 The activity is about strengthening and improving the FDAC model – through continuous, multi-site learning and rigorous evaluation – and helping to build the case for a more sustainable model for funding local FDACs.
 The research and evaluation work includes:

 We are following up 240 families from the original independent comparison study, tracking their progress two to six years after the end of care proceedings to see whether the encouraging initial impact of FDAC is sustained over time.
 This ground-breaking research will analyse outcomes about maternal substance misuse, family reunification, recurrence of neglect or abuse, and return to court for the same or subsequent children.
 It will deepen our understanding of child protection problems and solutions and is likely to have wider application for services and agencies.